SriramJothiswaran/blog/_posts/2018-02-04-understand-blockchain-beginner-to-advanced.md

 **Blockchain** is constructed by sequential order of blocks, hence the name block-chain.
 A block refers to set of transactions that are bundled together and added to the chain at same time.
-In bitcoin network miners cluster unconfirmed and valid transactions into blocks
+In bitcoin network miners cluster unconfirmed and valid transactions into a block.
+Each block has a size limit and contain a given number of transactions .
+In bitcoin network miner nodes must solve cryptographic challenge to move to the next block.
+This process in known as** "Proof of Work" **and this requires significant computing power to solve cryptographic problem.

 to be continued... !!